Martinomagnifico/reveal.js-copycode/README.md

 ### Regular installation

-Copy the copycode folder to the plugins folder of the reveal.js folder, like this: `plugin/copycode`.
+Copy the plugin > copycode folder to the plugins folder of the reveal.js folder, like this: `plugin/copycode`.

 ### npm installation